-Gladesville is a large ‘A class' hospital which is fully computerised to allow ready access to your pets' medical records.
+Gladesville is a large “A-class” hospital which is fully computerised to allow ready access to your pets’ medical records.
 We have extensive facilities to provide total health care for your pet including hospitalisation, general anaesthesia, a full range of surgical procedures (including specialist surgery), acupuncture, trigger point therapy and Nuclear Medicine.
 We are equipped for full dental care, radiology, video-endoscopy, electrocardiography, and intensive care.
-Our own medical technologist performs the majority of our pathology testing in-house, so we can access these results quickly.
+Our own trained nurses perform the majority of our pathology testing in-house, so we can access these results quickly.
 We regularly update our equipment to maintain state of the art technological capabilities.

 Gladesville Veterinary Hospital is a GP’s consulting room, a hospital, a casualty ward, an operating theatre, a recovery ward, an intensive care unit, a radiologist’s rooms, a pathology lab, a specialist referral centre, a nutritionist’s advisory centre, nuclear medicine centre, an acupuncture and trigger point therapy practice, all under the one roof.

 But it is much more – a place where you and your pet can feel at home.
 We are all animal owners ourselves, and we understand the bond that exists between you and your pets.
 We aim to provide not just the very best technical expertise available for animal health, but also an environment where it is evident to both you and your pets that we genuinely care as much about their welfare as you do.

 Microchips are a permanent form of identification that stays with the pet for life.
 Each microchip is about the size of a grain of rice, and is inserted via a hypodermic needle under the skin of the animal, between the shoulder blades – a very quick procedure that does not require anaesthesia.